Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 Make sure project name is sufficiently long in `.env` file or it gets upset.

 Typically you have to choose Y for enanbling various GCR APIs.

+Check that you can successfully deploy the template app before making changes :)

+`gcr-setup` then
+`gcr-deploy`